 There are several different debt payoff plans you can consider.
 While you can also get a debt consolidation loan, these are strategies to consider if they work for you.

 With the debt avalanche, you focus on saving the most money in interest over time.
-After you pay the minimum balances on all your other debts, you put as much extra money as you can toward your debt with the highest interest rate.
+After you pay the minimum balances on all your other debts, you put as much extra money as possible toward your debt with the highest interest rate.
 After you pay off the debt with the highest interest rate, you move on to the debt with the next highest rate.
-The debt avalanche is ideal if your goal is to save as much money on interest as possible.
+The debt avalanche is ideal if you want to save as much money on interest as possible.

 Debt management plan

 A debt management plan (DMP) may help you lock in lower interest rates with your creditors and get out of debt faster than you’d be able to if you only made minimum payments.
 If you enroll in a DMP, a credit counselor will negotiate a lower interest rate on your credit cards and design a payment plan that allows you to become debt-free in three to six years.